 Send different types of content and offers to find out exactly what your prospects want to engage with.
 Understanding your audience and optimizing your delivery are the final factors in building a drip email campaign that will get you game-changing results.

 The Last Drop

+You should now understand the benefits of email automation tools.
 Like morning coffee before a workday, automation is a key part of effective email marketing.